 The newer generation MacBook Air and MacBook Pro 13 now come with M1 Chips.
 These M1 chips are a replacement for the Intel CPU(s) that were used.
 This chip uses 5nm technology.

-Thunderbolt 4 is an improvement to the thunderbolt 3.0 and the older generations.
+Thunderbolt 4 is an improvement to thunderbolt 3.0 and the older generations.
 According to Apple’s claim, the newly launched MacBook Pro will be capable of using as much as a 6K resolution monitor with a 60Hz refresh rate, in addition to its own retina display.

 USB Type-C Connectivity & Charging